voyager-keyboard-demo/voyager-keyboard-demo.github.io/README.md

 This demonstration accompanies the paper `Using OpenKeyNav to Enhance the Keyboard-Accessibility of Web-based Data Visualization Tools`.

-You are encouraged to follow along 4 Demonstration and take the same actions Alex takes.
+You are encouraged to follow along *4 Demonstration* and take the same actions Alex takes.

+Visit the live demo at [voyager-keyboard-demo.github.io](voyager-keyboard-demo.github.io)

 ## Click mode